Suppressing the Decoherence of Alkali-Metal Spins at Low Magnetic Fields

-The great coupling of the electron spin to external fields also sets the limit for which the spin state can be isolated from the environment before relaxing, affecting the performance of the aforementioned applications.
+The coupling of the electron spin to external fields also sets the limit for which the spin state can be isolated from the environment before relaxing, affecting the performance of the aforementioned applications.
 The prominent relaxation mechanisms of alkali-metal spins originate from processes which couple predominantly to the valence electron spin, during collisions, by the action of external fields, or at the walls of the enclosure that holds the gas \cite{appelt1998theory}.
-The latter can be suppressed by introducing buffer gas, typically mixtures of noble-gas atoms or diatomic molecules.
-This gas renders the motion diffusive and slows-down the collision rate of alkali-metal atoms with the glass walls \cite{jau2010optically}.
-However, buffer gas also acts to relax the alkali-metal's spin by the spin-rotation interaction, which couples the electron spin to the rotational angular momentum during collisions \cite{wu1985spin,walker1989estimates,walker1997spin2,jau2010optically}.
-Other relxation mechanisms are associated with the action of external fields.
-For instance, optical fields tuned near the atomic transitions which are used, e.g.~to dispersively probe the spin state of the alkali atoms, can be absorbed by the atoms and alter or relax their spin state \cite{hammerer2004light,hammerer2010quantum,kong2020measurement}.
+The latter can be suppressed by introducing buffer gas, typically consisting of mixtures of noble-gas atoms or diatomic molecules.
+This gas renders the motion diffusive (rather than ballistic) and slows-down the collision rate of alkali-metal atoms with the glass walls \cite{happer2010optically}.
+However, buffer gas also acts to relax the alkali-metal's spin by the spin-rotation interaction, which couples the electron spin to the rotational angular momentum during collisions \cite{wu1985spin,walker1989estimates,walker1997spin2,happer2010optically,wagshul1994laser}.
+Other relaxation mechanisms are associated with the action of external fields.
+For instance, optical fields tuned near the atomic transitions which are used, e.g.~to dispersively probe the spin state of alkali atoms or confine their motion in optical traps, can be absorbed by the atoms and alter or relax their spin state \cite{hammerer2004light,hammerer2010quantum,kong2020measurement}.